-Based on these assumptions, it is clear that spending growth will continue to outpace revenue growth for the coming years, forcing the City to develop creative solutions.
+Based on these assumptions, it is clear that spending growth will continue to outpace revenue growth for the coming years, forcing the City to develop creative solutions, especially taking the effects of the COVID-19 Pandemic into consideration.
+Local receipts, as well as commercial property values are expected to decline over the upcoming years.
 It is important to note that the revenue assumptions in this document are conservative and will be updated as more information becomes available concerning property values or other revenue opportunities.
-In future years, we look towards the spin off effect of all the City's economic development projects, as this will continue to grow our tax base and generate new growth, allowing the City more financial flexibility.
+In future years, however, we will continue to look towards the spin off effect of all the City's economic development projects, as this will continue to grow our tax base and generate new growth, allowing the City more financial flexibility.

-Despite the projected budget gaps in the coming fiscal years, the City has overcome similar deficits in the past.
+Despite the projected budget gaps in the coming fiscal years, the City has overcome similar deficits, including natural and manmade disasters, in the past.
 We have successfully balanced and maintained the City's annual operating budget by making strategic and compassionate decisions that align with the administration's top policy priorities.
 This approach will not change, and we will continue to make thoughtful, sustainable financial decisions that are in the best interest of the City's taxpayers.